webmasterdevlin/angular-enterprise/README.md

 ## Navigate to hero detail and villain detail

 - inject the Router in the constructor
-- create a function, goToHeroDetail, and also a function, goToVillainDetail
+- create a function, goToHeroDetail, in heroes component
+- create a function, goToVillainDetail in villains component